Melissa Allen, Program Administrator

-Melissa Allen the Program Administrator for Pathology and Laboratory Medicine at the University of Rochester Medical Center.
+Melissa Allen is the Program Administrator for Pathology and Laboratory Medicine at the University of Rochester Medical Center.
 In this role, she is responsible for overseeing the department's clinical services at Strong Memorial Hospital and all affiliated locations, overseeing administrative support of research activities and education, and managing the contracting process with internal and external partners.
 Melissa previously served as director of operations from 2017 to early 2021.